-As part of the NHPA § 106 process, federal agencies and their representatives are required to participate in consultation on any findings and determinations regarding an undertaking's effect on historic properties (36 C.F.R. § 800.2(a)(4)).
+As part of the NHPA Section 106 process, federal agencies and their representatives are required to participate in consultation on any findings and determinations regarding an undertaking's effect on historic properties (36 C.F.R. § 800.2(a)(4)).
 Consulting parties include: 1) the State Historic Preservation Officer (SHPO); 2) Indian tribes; 3) local governments; and 4) individuals and organizations with a demonstrated interest in the project.
 Section 106 requires that federal agencies seek concurrence from the SHPO on any determinations of NRHP eligibility and findings of effect to historic properties, and notify the Advisory Council on Historic Preservation (Council) on any finding of adverse effects.
 Additionally, federal agencies must make a reasonable and good faith effort to identify Indian tribes and other consulting parties that might attach religious and cultural significance to historic properties that may be affected by the undertaking (36 C.F.R. § 800.3(f)(2)), and gather information to assist in the identification of such properties (36 C.F.R. § 800.4(a)(3),(4)).

-On January 4, 2011, FERC initiated consultation with SHPO pursuant to 36 C.F.R. § 800.3(c)(3), and designated YCWA as its non-federal representative for the purposes of informal Section 106 consultation.
+On January 4, 2011, FERC initiated consultation with SHPO pursuant to 36 C.F.R.
+Section 800.3(c)(3), and designated YCWA as its non-federal representative for the purposes of informal Section 106 consultation.
+FERC also sent letters to Native American tribes in the area informing them of the beginning of consultation and requesting their participation in the process.
 YCWA initiated informal consultation with tribes and agencies in 2009 and has since conducted more than eight Section 106 consultation meetings.
 The meetings focused on development of data gathering studies, defining the APE for the relicensing study, development of a NRHP evaluation plan, field visits to cultural sites, and discussion of other topics participants wished to address.
-The meetings were attended by representatives from four Native American tribes, Forest Service, FERC and YCWA.
+The meetings were attended by representatives from four Native American tribes, the Forest Service, the FERC and the YCWA.

-As required under Section 106, YCWA also identified the Project APE, which encompasses all lands, Project facilities, and features within the existing FERC Project Boundary, 14excluding the areas above Project power and diversion tunnels.
-15
+As required under Section 106, YCWA also identified the Project APE, which encompasses all lands, Project facilities, and features within the existing FERC Project Boundary, 15excluding the areas above Project power and diversion tunnels.
+16

-14 The existing FERC Boundary for the Project is shown on existing Exhibit J and K maps.
+15 The existing FERC Boundary for the Project is shown on existing Exhibit J and K maps.
 YCWA's proposed FERC Project Boundary is shown in Exhibit G of YCWA's Application for New License.

-15 YCWA performs no ground disturbing activities on the land above the power and diversion tunnels except where the tunnels daylight.
+16 YCWA performs no ground disturbing activities on the land above the power and diversion tunnels except where the tunnels daylight.
 Therefore, the land above the tunnels were not included in the APE, except where the tunnels daylight.

-Consultation has included submitting YCWA's relicensing Technical Memorandum 12-1, Historic Properties, and Technical Memorandum 13-1, Native American Traditional Cultural Properties, 16 to the Forest Service, the SHPO, and participating tribes for review and comment.
+Consultation has included submitting YCWA's relicensing Technical Memorandum 12-1, Historic Properties, and Technical Memorandum 13-1, Native American Traditional Cultural Properties, 17 to the Forest Service, the SHPO, and participating tribes for review and comment.
 In addition, YCWA prepared and submitted to the Forest Service, participating tribes, and the SHPO final technical reports detailing the results of each study in partial fulfillment of the requirements under Section 106.